-You do not need a ticket to participate in the Wine Fight.
+You do not need a ticket to participate in the Haro Wine Battle.
 The event itself is free and open to the public.
-You simply need to have transportation to Haro and have somewhere to sleep once you’re there, both of which can be difficult to find with the influx of visitors all funneling into town for the few days.

-Be sure to book accommodation well in advance.
-Haro is a pretty small town that simply doesn’t have the rooms to accommodate the swell of visitors that come for the Wine Fight each year.
-There are no hostels in Haro.
-Hotels in Haro are expensive and they get scooped up way in advance of San Vino.
+Be sure to book accommodation well in advance if planning to stay in Haro during the late June dates surrounding the Wine Battle.
+Haro is a very small town that simply doesn’t have the tourism infrastructure or hotel rooms to accommodate the swell of visitors that come for the Batalla del Vino each year.

 Stoke Travel Wine Battle Review

 For all that is included when camping at the Wine Fight, we thought the Stoke Travel camping package was such a great value, particularly when considering the lack of any other reasonable accommodation in Haro during the Batalla del Vino.